 Solid color floors are the easiest and simplest garage floor system to install.
 After prep, you simply apply the colored coating to the floor in either a one or two coat process, depending on the type of system you are using.
 Solid color coatings typically produce a slick high-gloss finish, or can be used with various texture additives to improve traction, add texture or reduce gloss.
 Solid color floors can be installed using our Maxx Flow Epoxy, 1040 Water-based Epoxy or PolyKoat GL-90 Polyaspartic.

 Epoxies require a longer cure time than polyaspartics, but have a stronger bond strength when applied directly to properly prepared concrete.
-For the ultimate chemical and abrasion resistance, epoxies are often given a final top-coat of a Moisture Cure Urethane or Coval Concrete Coat.
-Both provide an outstanding final layer of protection against chemicals and abrasion.
+For the ultimate chemical and abrasion resistance, epoxies are often given a final top-coat of a Moisture Cure Urethane for outstanding protection against chemicals and abrasion.

 Metallic “Epoxy” Garage Floors